jieliu2000/RPALite/README.md

 pip install RPALite
 ```

+Platform-specific dependencies will be automatically installed based on your operating system.

 ## Quick Start

 As mentioned earlier, you can use RPALite with Python or Robot Framework.
 Here are some examples: